“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 Add to your retirement accounts the contribution limit.
 Avoid withdrawing money from these accounts, which trigger penalties and taxes.
 The same goes for 529 plans.

-Making more money at your job or a side gig to boost income.
+Increase your salary or add a side gig to boost your income.

-Consider buying recently used cars than luxury fast-depreciating vehicles.
+Consider buying recently used cars rather than luxury fast-depreciating vehicles.

 Choose to invest based on your risk appetite and where you are in your life cycle.